Bookmark this Page

 The time required to perform your procedure depends on the size and number of areas being treated and the volume of fat being removed.

-There are many benefits to having liposuction, which include:
+There are many benefits to having liposuction in New York, which include:

 - Provides an alternative to more invasive plastic surgery procedures by eliminating fat from specific areas like the abdomen, thighs or chin, or enlarged male breasts (gynecomastia) without large incisions (scars).